mecid/mecid.github.io/_posts/2025-10-22-introducing-jujutsu-vcs-edit-workflow.md

 Constant snapshots and automatic rebases played a significant role in the development of the edit workflow.
 I’ve been utilizing this workflow since the first day and can’t express my gratitude enough.
 Here’s how we do it.

 Assume that you are working on a feature requiring new model type, some sort of state storage and the view part that manipulates models via storage.
-Usually, I plan my work and split it into a few changes.
+We plan the work and split it into a few changes.
 So, we create empty changes.

 > jj new -m “introducing user model”